CongSun-dlut/PharmaCoNER/README.md

 ```

 * src: used to provide the BERT models.
 The models can be downloaded from [here](https://drive.google.com/drive/folders/1dwz7vexVsuj6swYr0Mdk7cNazp0IuG7Y?usp=sharing).
 * data: used to provide the processed PharmaCoNER dataset.
-The original PharmaCoNER corpus can be found in [here](https://drive.google.com/drive/folders/1imuqrdy3BNazz0Lq7kTpjnLD3QB1QLfa?usp=sharing).
+The original PharmaCoNER corpus can be downloaded from [here](https://drive.google.com/drive/folders/1imuqrdy3BNazz0Lq7kTpjnLD3QB1QLfa?usp=sharing).
 * outputs: used to store the output files.

 ## Tested environments ##